-Returning for the second season, the tournament series is held on three different lakes of the ABT beginning January 8, 2022, attracting professional and amateur anglers from across the United States who will compete for a $25,000 first place prize.
+Returning for the fourth season, the tournament series is held on three different lakes beginning January 20, 2024, attracting professional and amateur anglers from across the United States who will compete for a $25,000 first-place prize.

 The ABT 100 Series is open to professional and amateur anglers and features three tournaments.
 The maximum number of boats for each tournament is 100.
-Entry fee for each event is $1,000 and teams must fish in all three tournaments.
+The entry fee for each event is $1,000 and teams must fish in all three tournaments.
 (No single entries allowed.)

 First place $25,000

 Fourth place $9,000

 The ABT 100 Series will bring four hours of live tournament action to viewers directly from the boats competing in the events and also will be televised later in 2024.
 The weigh-in and Live Leaderboard for each event will be streamed live on www.AlabamaBassTrail100.org and on Facebook at Alabama Bass Trail 100 Series.

 The entry fee is $3,000 per team.
 Each team may choose to pay a $1500 nonrefundable deposit to hold the team’s spot.
 The balance of $1500 must be paid by December 1, 2023.
 Registration is limited to 100 boats and teams that fished the ABT 100 in 2023 will receive priority registration beginning June 1 until June 10, 2023, at www.AlabamaBassTrail100.org.
 Registration opens for new teams on June 11, 2023, at 6:00 a.m.